 Keep a Record of Your Cravings

-Guideline for Daily Record of Urges to Use
+Guideline for Recording Daily Urges

 Intensity of craving: Rate your craving according to a number system.
+For example:

 - 1 is no urge